bisky0-0/calculator/README.md

 # calculator

-the odin project calculator project
+calculator project using javaScript, HTML, and css;
+you can use it from the <a href="https://bisky0-0.github.io/calculator/"> live demo </a>